 For the soufflés

-Beat the egg whites with cream of tartar to soft peaks using an electric mixer with a whisk attachment.
+Step 5: Beat the egg whites with cream of tartar to soft peaks using an electric mixer with a whisk attachment.
 (Soft peaks means when you lift the whisk, the egg whites are starting to hold themselves but slowly fall back down after a second or two.
-Stiff peaks is when the egg whites hold themselves straight up without falling.)
+Stiff peaks are when the egg whites hold themselves straight up without falling.)